firebase/genkit/docs/index.md

  * **Dev tooling** - Local flow runner with prompt & retriever playgrounds.
  * **Evaluation** - Evaluate your end-to-end flow or intermediate steps.

+> [!NOTE]
-**NOTE:** This is an early version of our toolkit and docs.
+> This is an early version of our toolkit and docs.
 We will be adding new features and improving the documentation over time.
 If you find any issues, with either the toolkit or docs, please report them.
-You can also ping pavelj@ and chgill@ directly for private questions and comments.

 ## Getting started